mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 Setre was taken aback.
 I glanced at Ramne who had a satisfied grin on his face.

 "Oh I love this," he whispered with an almost giddy tone.
-"Your nather doesn't know when to stop."
+"She doesn't know when to stop."

 Setre reached for her spear and Fanla held her arm up.

 "Don't," said Fanla.
 She took a step.
 "If you hurt hae, you threaten the very trust that binds this place together."

-"The wicked deserve no less than death."
+"The wicked deserve punishment."

 "And who are you to separate the wicked from the pure?"

-Setre pulled her spear from her back.
+Setre shook off Fanla's hand and pulled the spear from her back.

-Fanla repeated, "Don't do it!"
+Fanla stood between them and repeated, "Don't do it!"

 I looked again at Ramne, who was now looking at me with an eager smile.
 Before me, he held a polished metal ball in his hand, bisected, with something inside attaching the two together.